michielvh1995/GraphicsPractical1/readme.txt

   * WARNING: The FoV may seem to barely change, but eventually it will be messed up (FoV > 200)

 4) Terrain Colors based on height:
-  * Potato
+  * Currently they are crudely implemented
+  * The colors are (from low to high):
+    - Blue
+    - Green
+    - Gray
+    - White

 5) A launcher:
   * The launcher .bat file can be found in the same folder as the solution
-  * None of the options are required
+  * The launcher only works when the program has been build, which can be done by:
+    - Selecting the debug option in visual studio
+    - Build -> Build Solution
-  * Has few options:
+  * It has few options:
     -c sets the input method:
       -> gamepad sets the input method to gamepad only -> anything else will default to keyboard & mouse